-When your Rent Now tenancy ends you have a few options: end the tenancy, sign a renewal contract or allow it to 'go periodic'.
+When your Rent Now tenancy ends you have three options:

 1. Ending the tenancy